mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ### 2.a: Prokaryotic sequences binning

-The binnig process starts by using **Metabat2**, **Maxbin2**, and **CONCOCT** to bin the sequences from the ***final_assembly.fasta*** file.
+The binnig process starts by using [**Metabat2**](https://peerj.com/articles/7359/), [**Maxbin2**](https://academic.oup.com/bioinformatics/article/32/4/605/1744462), and [**CONCOCT**](https://www.nature.com/articles/nmeth.3103) to bin the sequences from the ```final_assembly.fasta``` file.
 Following, the results from all binners are used to refine bacterial bins.
 For bacterial bins, the refinement process uses 50% minimum completeness and 10% maximum contamination as default.
 For archeal bins, the refinement process uses 40% minimum completeness and 30% maximum contamination as default.
-The refinement process used is implemented in **metaWrap**.
+The refinement process used is implemented in [**metaWRAP**](https://github.com/bxlab/metaWRAP).
 Finally, MuDoGeR removes redundant bins.

-The most relevant files from this step are the prokaryotic bins inside the ***unique_bins*** folder
+The most relevant files from this step are the prokaryotic bins inside the ```unique_bins/``` folder

 ### 2.b: Taxonomic classification, quality estimation, and gene annotation.

-After the binning step is completed, the resulted bins are taxonomic annotated using the **GTDB-tk** software and its most updated database.
-Following, the **unique_bins** are checked for quality using the **CheckM** tool.
-Finally, the recovered prokaryotic bins are annotated using **Prokka**.
+After the binning step is completed, the resulted bins are taxonomic annotated using the [**GTDB-tk**](https://academic.oup.com/bioinformatics/article/36/6/1925/5626182) software and its most updated database.
+Following, the ```unique_bins/``` are checked for quality using the [**CheckM**](https://genome.cshlp.org/content/25/7/1043) tool.
+Finally, the recovered prokaryotic bins are annotated using [**Prokka**](https://academic.oup.com/bioinformatics/article/30/14/2068/2390517).

-Inside the ***metrics*** folder, you should have one folder for each tool.
-Inside ***prokka*** you will find one folder for each bin containing the outputs from the tool.
+Inside the ```metrics/``` folder, you should have one folder for each tool.
+Inside ```prokka/``` you will find one folder for each bin containing the outputs from the tool.
 The resulted files will be used by MuDoGeR to generate a more comprehensive report of the bins, as well as further processing.
 If you would like to know more about the outputs of each tool, please check their respective documentation.
-You can find links to the tools [here]()
+You can find links to the tools [here](https://github.com/mdsufz/MuDoGeR/blob/master/dependencies_description.md).

 ### 2.c: Sequence metrics calculation and selection of Prokaryotic MAGs.

 Finally, MuDoGeR calculates some relevant metrics from the recovered bins, such as genome_size, number_of_scaffolds, largest_scaffold_size, N50, and N90.
-In addition, it also counts the number of annotated and unknown genes by prokka. **BBtools** is also used to extract sequence metrics.
-Later, MuDoGeR merges the results from the other tools and calculates the sequence quality (completeness – 5×contamination (Parks, 2018)).
-Bins with quality greater than or equal to 50 are considered MAGs and have their information summarised in the ***MAGS_results.tsv*** file.
+In addition, it also counts the number of annotated and unknown genes by prokka. [**BBtools**](https://sourceforge.net/projects/bbmap/) is also used to extract sequence metrics.
+Later, MuDoGeR merges the results from the other tools and calculates the sequence quality (completeness – 5×contamination [(Parks, 2018)](https://www.nature.com/articles/s41564-017-0012-7)).
+Bins with quality greater than or equal to 50 are considered MAGs and have their information summarised in the ```MAGS_results.tsv``` file.

-The ***MAGS_results.tsv*** contains relevant annotations from the recovered MAGs.
-You can also check the annotated genes for each MAG by looking at the ***.gtf*** output by ***PROKKA*** for each MAG.
+The ```MAGS_results.tsv``` contains relevant annotations from the recovered MAGs.
+You can also check the annotated genes for each MAG by looking at the ```.gtf``` output by ```PROKKA``` for each MAG.

 ## Module 2 final considerations